analogdevicesinc/ai8x-training/README.md

 ### Embedded Software Development Kit (SDK)

 The Embedded SDK for MAX78000 and MAX78002 is used to compile, flash, and debug the output of the *ai8x-synthesis* (“izer”) tool.
-It contains the following components:
+It also enables general software development for the microcontroller cores of the MAX78000 and MAX78002.
+It consists of the following components:

 * Peripheral Drivers
 * Board Support Packages (BSPs)